eliasd1/test-project/README.md

 # Project Information

  Data about the server is retrieved from a local json file found in the root directory.
-All you need to do to run the project is to clone the repository and run **npm run dev**.
+All you need to do to run the project is to clone the repository, install all dependencies, and then run **npm run dev**.

 For RAM usage, CPU usage, and SIM details a line chart is used to display the information.
 As for modem details, a multi-axis line chart is used to show information about the downloaded data usage and the packets sent of the modem.